irosyadi/irosyadi.github.io/development/my-workflow.md

 ## Problems with Workflow
 - Ensure to make consistent format between Gitbook and Gatsby Starter Bee
-- index.md in Viki will be displayed as the first page, but it will displayed as the last page in Gitbook
+- index.md in Viki will be displayed as the first page, but it will be displayed as the last page in Gitbook
 - readme.md will be displayed as the first page of Gitbook
 - No first line texxt in Gitbook.
-We should started with Header to make Gitbook display the correct Header.
+We should start with Header to make Gitbook display the correct Header.
 - In Gitbook, you cannot have two Header 1's or more.
 - In Gatsby, you need a title.
 So if you have both title and Header 1, both will be displayed in Gatsby site.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU4MjUxMTQwXX0=
+eyJoaXN0b3J5IjpbLTUzNTMyOTc0OF19
 -->